tabishkhan72/Realtime-Event-Analytics-Platform/README.md

 # Realtime Event Analytics Platform

 A **scalable microservices-based system** for ingesting, processing, and visualizing realtime events.
-This project highlights distributed systems design, data streaming, caching, and cloud-native deployment practices — making it a strong showcase for SDE roles.
+This project highlights distributed systems design, data streaming, caching, and cloud-native deployment practices, making it a strong showcase for SDE roles.

 ---